Demand for Azerbaijani Finance Ministry’s bonds exceeds supply

 By Trend

-An auction for placement of short-term state bonds worth 15 million manats of Azerbaijan’s Ministry of Finance was held at the Baku Stock Exchange (BSE) on September 17, Trend reports referring to BSE.
+An auction for placement of mid-term state bonds worth 15 million manats of Azerbaijan’s Ministry of Finance was held at Baku Stock Exchange (BSE) on September 24, Trend reports referring to BSE.